-- The role of SENCO was promoted to Seconded Assistant Head, to work on an operational, strategic and advisory level in delivering SEND provision alongside the Headteacher and Trustees. - Implementation of intervention schemes during the Easter and February half terms to support SEND and Pupil Premium students who were underachieving. - Increased mental health support from outside agencies working with the school e.g., Be Free, Blues program and Mental Health Support team. - In response to the Oxwell survey findings, we were able to secure funding from SIL, to improve emotional health and well-being of pupils through our equality, diversity, and inclusion project.
-This included a programme of creative well-being extra-curricular activities and a whole school cultural celebration day. - Staff CPD twilight program to promote awareness and skills in managing key SEND needs within the school. - Coffee Afternoons to offer parents advice and guidance on supporting their children with SEND and Mental Health needs at home. - Rigorous evaluation of SEND data in comparison to non-SEND cohorts to identify individuals from vulnerable cohorts who would benefit from additional support. - Use of digital platforms e.g., Teams and Edu Link to share Support Plans and other key information with parents and staff and evaluate provision.
+- The SENDCO is an Assistant Head/member of SLT, to work on an operational, strategic and advisory level in delivering SEND provision alongside the Headteacher and Trustees. - Implementation of intervention schemes during the Easter and February half terms to support SEND and Pupil Premium students who were underachieving. - Increased mental health support from outside agencies working with the school e.g., Kooth.com, PASS survey and Mental Health Support team. - Coffee Afternoons to offer parents advice and guidance on supporting their children with SEND and Mental Health needs at home. - Monitoring and evaluation of SEND data in comparison to non-SEND cohorts to identify individuals from vulnerable cohorts who would benefit from additional support. - SEND specific training to the needs of our students - OSSME introduction of ASD specialist outreach service to support student needs